Uthman ibn Sa'id al-Darimi

-Uthman ibn Sa'id al-Darimi (Arabic:عثمان بن سعيد الدارمي), full name Abu Sa'eed Uthman ibn Sa'id ibn Khalid ibn Sa'id al-Darimi, was a 9th-century Islamic scholar and Athari theologian.
+Uthman ibn Sa'id al-Darimi (Arabic: عثمان بن سعيد الدارمي), full name Abu Sa'id Uthman ibn Sa'id ibn Khalid ibn Sa'id al-Darimi, was a 9th-century Islamic scholar and Athari theologian.
 A narrator of hadith, he was known for being extremely strict against the Jahmi and Karami schools of thought which prevailed during his time.
-His best known work is the Naqd 'Uthman ibn Sa'id 'alal-Marisi al-Jahmi al-Anid, a detailed refutation against one of his contemporaries, Bishr al-Marisi.
+His best known work is al-Naqd 'ala al-Marisi al-Jahmi al-Anid, a detailed refutation against one of his contemporaries, Bishr al-Marisi.

 Biography

 Uthman ibn Sa'id al-Darimi was born in the year 815.
-He adhered to the Shafi'i school of thought.
-Darimi learned hadith and other prophetic traditions from the leading scholars of his time, Ali ibn al-Madini, Yahya ibn Ma'in and the founder of the Hanbali school, Ahmad ibn Hanbal.
+He adhered to the Shafi'i school of thought. al-Darimi learned hadith and other prophetic traditions from the leading scholars of his time, Yahya ibn Ma'in, Ali ibn al-Madini and the founder of the Hanbali school, Ahmad ibn Hanbal.
 He became a narrator of hadith, and later scholars like Ibn Hibban and Hakim al-Nishapuri would narrate hadith from him.

 Uthman ibn Sa'id al-Darimi died in the year 894.

 Controversy

 Uthman ibn Sa'id al-Darimi was known for his aggression against the Jahmi school.
 He was severe against Bishr al-Marisi, even going as far as to excommunicate him and write a book of refutations against him.
-His writings were quoted by later traditionist Athari scholars like Ibn Taymiyyah.
+His writings were quoted by later traditionist Athari scholars like Ibn Taymiyya.

-Aside from the Jahmis, Darimi was also against the Karami school.
+Aside from the Jahmis, al-Darimi was also against the Karami school.
 He stood against them, denouncing them repeatedly for their anthropomorphistic beliefs regarding God's nature.
-His persistent efforts to defame the Karamiyyah resulted in their founder, Ibn Karram, being expelled from Nishapur.
+His persistent efforts to defame the Karamiyya resulted in their founder, Ibn Karram, being expelled from Nishapur.

-The historian Al-Dhahabi said that Darimi was a “stinger in the eyes of the heretics.”
+The historian al-Dhahabi said that al-Darimi was a “stinger in the eyes of the heretics.”